 A credit counselor can also help you discover the root cause of your debt.

 A Utah credit counseling session takes around 60 minutes.
-To prepare for your session, you need access to the following information:
+To prepare for your session, you need access to

 - Income details